Ernie Johnson Jr. just smiled when he heard the first question: How does it feel to have the best job in show business?

 This generation's Ernie Johnson is known for rocking a bowtie during the NCAA Tournament studio shows he co-hosts on CBS and Turner as well as for being the ringmaster of what critics say is the best sports studio show on any network.

 Currently, we're watching TNT for the NBA Western Conference finals between San Antonio and Memphis.
-People a lot smarter than I am say that TNT's studio show is the best of any that is produced by any network.

 "It's gratifying to read things like that and to hear it from people," said Johnson.
 "We've been able, on that show, to reach fans who may not be diehard sports fans but they're kind of fringe.
 You don't know what's going to happen, and it becomes kind of an entertainment show.